marva memories

 Paul

 PS.
 If Marva Dawn is a new name to you, why not set yourself the goal of reading one of her books as a way to express your gratitude for someone who lived for Jesus so deeply and so extensively.
-Her website can be your guide.
+Her wikipedia page can be your guide.
 I remember my spirit being so nourished by To Walk and Not Faint, but it was probably Powers, Weakness, and the Tabernacling of God that had the biggest influence on me.

 Archive